 Thomas Instrumentation got into the Amusement Park industry because we’re located so close to the Wildwood Boardwalk.
 Sometime back in the 1980s, we decided to develop safety dispatch and race timers for water slides and go kart tracks.
 Everyone was behind this project because we all went as families to the boardwalk.
 While designing, programming, and manufacturing these systems, we always kept in mind the need for high accuracy and reliability.

-For many years, our company attended the International Association of Amusement Parks and Attractions (IAAPA) conventions and sold our systems to parks all over the United States.
-In case anyone on this site remembers us, we sold our amusement park products under the company name of Slide Alert Systems.
-All products developed for sale under Slide Alert Systems were actually designed and manufactured by Thomas Instrumentation personnel.
+To market these products, we attended many International Association of Amusement Parks and Attractions (IAAPA) conventions and sold them to parks all over the USA.
+In case anyone reading this remembers us, we sold these products under our sister company, Slide Alert Systems.
+Slide Alert no longer exists, but all these products were manufactured by Thomas Instrumentation personnel.

 The following is a brief description of our products:

 Dispatchers (Water Slide Safety/Dispatch System)

 Slide Alert Systems was one of the early developers of safety systems for water slides.
 Previously, people would have to trust in the judgment of a slide operator to tell them when the slide was clear and the next person could enter.
 Often times it is difficult to judge when the slide is clear because of the slide’s shape or a lack of visibility of the end of the slide.